open-sauced/maintainer-intro-course/metrics-and-analytics.md

 An OpenSauced [Workspace](https://docs.opensauced.pizza/features/workspaces/) serves as your project's command center, where you can learn more about your project and share it with others.
 This section guides you through creating and optimizing a Workspace to manage your project efficiently.

-To create a Workspace, log in to your [OpenSauced account](https://app.opensauced.pizza/).
+To create a Workspace:

+1. Log in to your [OpenSauced account](https://app.opensauced.pizza/).
 Once you're there, you should see your personal workspace.
-Click on the "Edit" button.
+2. Click on the "Edit" button.
 You'll be prompted to name your workspace and add repositories.
-Go ahead and add your project's repository.
+3. Add your project's repository.
+4. Click "Create Workspace" to create your Workspace.

 ![Workspaces](../../assets/img/workspace.png)